alexpls/interview-questions/README.md

 ### Project management

 - Can you talk about a project that you've seen through to completion?
+    - How did you make sure that that project could be worked on by other developers in the future.

 - How do you know what the most important thing to work on is?